 Download our International Student Checklist!

-Last updated: 2023-04-19
+Last updated: 2024-02-28

-Although Changemaker Educations / Futuregames can provide with some guidance regarding the Swedish Migration Agency, it is the student’s own responsibility to ensure that they are eligible for a Swedish residence permit for the duration of the study and fulfil all migration requirements.
+Although Changemaker Educations / Futuregames can provide with some guidance regarding the Swedish Migration Agency, it is the student’s own responsibility to ensure that they are eligible for a Swedish residence permit for the duration of the study and fulfill all migration requirements.

 EU/EEA citizens don’t need to apply neither for a residence permit nor a visa.
 More information for the EU/EEA citizens can be found here.

+Once accepted to Futuregames, you will need to apply for a residence permit for studies in higher education at the Swedish Migration Agency.
 Residence permit for studies in higher education is only valid for one year.
 You will need to apply for a residence permit extension before the expiration of your existing residence permit.
 Read all about it and apply here.

 Please read the residence permit application requirements carefully.
 There are several requirements you should pay a particular attention to:

 A residence permit card is issued by the Swedish Migration Agency once your residence permit has been granted.
+The card is usually sent to your local Swedish embassy.
 You are allowed to come to Sweden once you have received your residence permit card.
+Read all about the residence permit card here.

 Important: According to the Swedish Migration Agency, the process of obtaining a residence permit can take up to 4-5 months, therefore, we encourage all successful applicants to begin the process of their residence permit application as soon as their final admission letter from the school has been issued.

 International students from certain countries may also need to obtain a valid visa for the duration of study.
 If uncertain if this is applicable for you, please visit this link: List of foreign citizens who require Visa for entry into Sweden.
 You can apply for a visa at your local Swedish embassy.
-Usually, this is where your residence permit card will be sent as well.

 Since you will be residing in Sweden and studying for more than a year, both EU and non-EU citizens will be required to register with the Swedish Tax Agency upon your arrival in Sweden.
 Everyone who is registered in the Swedish Population Register receives a personal identity number as an identifier.
 To do so, you will need to visit one of the Swedish Tax Agency’s offices in Sweden.

-A Swedish personal identity number is required if you want to have a Swedish phone number, open a Swedish bank account, visit a healthcare center, etc. It is also required when communicating with the government authorities.
+A Swedish personal identity number is required if you want to have a Swedish phone number, open a Swedish bank account, visit a healthcare center, etc. It is also required when communicating with government authorities.
 In some cases, it can take up to 18 weeks to receive a personal identity number.
 Therefore, it is important that you apply for it as soon as possible.

 Note: You will be required to show a document from school proving that you are registered and started your studies.
 The admission letter will not be sufficient.
 The school will issue a study certificate for you.
 Contact the school’s international student coordinator before visiting the Swedish Tax Agency and ask for the study certificate.

 EU/EEA citizens are allowed to work in Sweden upon their arrival.
 Non-EU citizens who received their residence permit for studies in higher education are usually also allowed to work within the duration of their studies.
 However, there might be some exceptions.
 It will be indicated on your residence permit card if you are allowed/not allowed to work while studying.
-If your residence permit card says “not allowed to work”, please contact the Swedish Migration Agency directly and ask for a clarification.
+If your residence permit card says “not allowed to work,” please contact the Swedish Migration Agency directly and ask for a clarification.

-Since Changemaker Educations / Futuregames is a higher vocational college and not a university/university college, our international graduates from the non-EU countries don’t have the permission to stay in Sweden after the graduation.
-If you wish to work in Sweden after the graduation, you will be required to leave Sweden and apply for a work permit from abroad (either from your home country or from a country where you have a permission to stay).
+If you wish to work in Sweden after the graduation, you will be required to leave Sweden and apply for a work permit from abroad (either from your home country or from a country where you have permission to stay).
+Read all about the work permit requirements here.

 Citizens from EU countries don’t need to have a work permit to stay and work in Sweden.

-Last updated: 2022-12-15
+Last updated: 2024-03-20

-Student Accommodation in Boden
+1. Student Accommodation in Boden

 All students studying in Boden will need to apply for accommodation in Boden separately from their application to the school.
 Boden business park offers student apartments available near the school.
 For any questions regarding housing in Boden, please contact Boden Business Park: studentbostader@bodenbusinesspark.se.
 More information will be published on Boden Game Camp’s website.

-Student Accommodation in Karlstad
+2. Student Accommodation in Karlstad

 All students studying in Karlstad will need to apply for accommodation in Karlstad separately from their application to the school.
 KBAB offers different types of student housing in Karlstad: Student – Karlstads Bostads AB (kbab.se).

-Student Accommodation in Skellefteå
+3. Student Accommodation in Skellefteå

 All students studying in Skellefteå will need to apply for accommodation in Skellefteå separately from their application to the school.
 Skellefteå municipality via Skebo (https://www.skebo.se/) provides the students at Campus Skellefteå with an accommodation guarantee.
 The students need to contact Skebo if they have any questions regarding the accommodation.

-Student Accommodation in Stockholm
+4. Student Accommodation in Stockholm

 International students studying in Stockholm will need to rent accommodation privately.
 The rental market is highly regulated in Sweden and consists of ‘first-hand’ or ‘second-hand’ rental arrangements.
 ‘First-hand’ agreements generally require a Swedish personal ID number or guaranteed income, so, these will typically be off-limits to international students.
 Most students live in ‘second-hand’ rental apartments where the accommodation agreement is made directly between yourself and either the owner of the apartment or the holder of the ‘first-hand’ rental contract.
-Students must sign a paper contract as a proof of the arrangement.
+Students must sign a paper contract as proof of the arrangement.
 Students should be aware of potential fraudulent behavior, such as property owners asking for a deposit before the signing of a contract.

 The school is unable to help directly in finding accommodation for students in Stockholm, but it is suggested that international students contact their classmates and the Stockholm student union, GameChangers, for advice and help.

-Other useful contacts
+5. Other useful contacts

-Useful apps for living in Sweden – Swish, Bank ID, etc.
+Useful apps for living in Sweden – Swish, Bank ID, etc.: https://studyinsweden.se/blogs/2018/10/21/useful-apps-to-help-you-navigate-life-in-sweden/

-Last updated: 2022-12-15
+Last updated: 2023-12-01

 Deadline for the application submissions and all important dates for the international applicants are announced on our international student page under the tab “Apply”.